hirotakaster/MQTT-TLS/README.md

 # MQTT-TLS for Photon, Spark Core
-<a href="http://mqtt.org/" target=_blank>MQTT</a> publish/subscribe TLS library for Photon, Spark Core version 0.1.0.
+<a href="http://mqtt.org/" target=_blank>MQTT</a> publish/subscribe TLS library for Photon, Spark Core.
 This library based <a href="https://github.com/hirotakaster/MQTT">MQTT for Photon, Spark Core</a>

 This library's Cipher Suite is based <a href="https://github.com/hirotakaster/TlsTcpClient">TlsTcpClient</a>, and now this library can use server certification only(not use for client private key/certification).